Mabnys/MamadouCapstoneNewsApp/README.md

 - [ ] Convert **NewsService** to an interface and create an **InMemoryNewsServiceImpl** class that implements **NewsService** to use in the Activity.
 - [X] Use a custom view called **ArticleView** that wraps the custom layout.
 - [ ] Add nulls in your articles list and use the *filter()* extension function!

+## Week 4 Homework

+### *- Need to have:*
+- [ ] An item row layout file
+- [ ] Use of RecyclerView to display the news data
+- [ ] Display news details in a separate screen
+- [ ] Clicking on a news article should take users to the details screen

+### *- Nice to have:*
+- [ ] Swipe to delete an item from the displayed ArrayList in Recyclerview
+- [ ] Use of Jetpack Navigation
+- [ ] Single activity with multiple fragments
+- [ ] Refined UI design (Bolder news heading, lighter description font styles, use of CardView, appropriate padding, margins–you’re free to use your creativity here)
+- [ ] Use of SharedPreferences to persist the news data for offline use